Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-Now we can determine the motivic multiple multiplicativity defect of a very general curve by non-vanishing results of its modified diagonal classes proven in \cite{Y13}. \begin{corollary} Let $X$ be a very general curve of genus $g\geq 3$.
+Using the nonvanishing results for modified diagonal classes established in \cite{Y13}, we can determine the motivic multiple multiplicativity defects of a very general curve. \begin{corollary} Let $X$ be a very general curve of genus $g\geq 3$. \begin{enumerate} \item[(i)] For every integer $m$ with $2\leq m\leq g-1$, one has $\mathfrak{d}_m(X)=m-1$.
+In particular, $\mathfrak{d}(X)=1$.